March 1, 2023 • Life for Leaders

 As I consider the example of the first Christians, I wonder how their “not doing it alone” might instruct and inspire me.
 Is there something I could choose to do that would help me be more connected to my Christian community?
 Is there some practice I might adopt that would deepen my regular engagement with my sisters and brothers in Christ?
 These aren’t just rhetorical questions for me or questions I’m writing only for you.
 I’m actually asking them of myself and the Lord as I write this paragraph.
 I have a couple of ideas but need to think and pray about them more.
 I expect I’ll share with you later what I come up with.

-Meanwhile, perhaps you’ll join me this time of reflection, using the following questions.
+Meanwhile, perhaps you’ll join me in this time of reflection, using the following questions.

 When in your Christian life, if ever, have you experienced what you would consider to be deeply engaged community with other believers?
 What was this like for you?